The BESA puts members at the heart of building engineering services

 Malcolm is managing director of Berkshire-based Enigma Environmental Services.

-He is a former chairman of the South Midlands Regional Branch and vice chairman of the Refrigeration, Air Conditioning and Heat Pump Group, and was elected president elect of the Association on 9 July 2015.
+He is a former chairman of the South Midlands Regional Branch and vice chairman of the Refrigeration, Air Conditioning and Heat Pump Group, and was elected president of the Association on 7 July 2016.

 Tim has been managing director of Hargreaves Ductwork since 2011, and has extensive experience in engineering, construction and building services.

-He is chairman of the BESA Ductwork Group – having previously served two years as vice chairman – and was elected vice president of the Association on 9 July 2015.
+He is chairman of the BESA Ductwork Group – having previously served two years as vice chairman – and was elected president elect of the Association on 7 July 2016.

-Andy Sneyd, immediate past president of BESA for 2015/16
+Jim Marner, immediate past president of BESA for 2016/17

 Paul McLaughlin, has been chief executive of the Association since 25 August 2015